 - Evaluation of knowledge of theory and solving of problems during the course.
-This evaluation will be done through two kinds of events: - o Intermediate exams. - o Exercises interleaved with theory classes.
+This evaluation will be done through two kinds of events: - Intermediate exams. - Exercises interleaved with theory classes.
 Attendance to classes is compulsory. - Evaluation of the laboratory work.
-Evaluation will include two kind of events: - o Handing in the output of the laboratories through the Virtual Campus. - o Exercises interleaved with laboratory sessions.
+Evaluation will include two kind of events: - Handing in the output of the laboratories through the Virtual Campus. - $\circ\,$ Exercises interleaved with laboratory sessions.
 Attendance to sessions is compulsory.